openweb-nl/bloomreach-experience-manager-helm-chart/README.md

 # Helm chart for Bloomreach Experience Manager (Formerly known as Hippo)

+## Notice
+This helm chart can work with any version of Bloomreach Experience Manager (Formerly known as Hippo) higher than an equal 7.x
 ## Goal of this project
 The goal of this project is to provide a helm chart that can be used both for setting up a production environment as well as test environments for Bloomreach Experience Manager (Formerly known as Hippo) with ease on a Kubernetes cluster.

 ## Assumptions